tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Microsoft TFS Work Items

 This plug-in provides steps that enable one to create and update work items in a Microsoft Team Foundation Server from within an IBM UrbanCode Deploy process.
 Typically, one would add a comment, update the status, or even open a new work item depending on the outcome of a deploy (i.e. success of failure).
-The plug-in must be run on an agent where the Microsoft Visual Studio and Team Foundation Server plug-in for Visual Studio have been installed.
+The plug-in must be run on an agent where the Microsoft Visual Studio and Team Foundation Server plug-in for Visual Studio have been installed.   **Platform Support:**

 ---